Arohasina/Level-Up-Your-French-/README.md

 ## Milestone 2: Code Setup and Issue Queue

 ```
-So far, I feel like I have a pretty good idea of what I’m supposed to do, mostly because I spent time planning and
+So far, I have a pretty good idea of what I’m supposed to do, mostly because I spent time planning and
 breaking tasks into smaller steps.
 That really helped me get organized and gave me a clear direction.

-But honestly, I’m still feeling a bit anxious.
-Even though I know what needs to be done, I’m not always sure how to
-turn those tasks into actual code.
+I know what needs to be done but I’m not always sure how to turn those tasks into actual code.

-What worries me the most is getting stuck during implementation and not knowing how to fix it.
 At the same time, I’ve been surprised by how much the planning has helped me feel less overwhelmed overall.
 ```